ddeboer/data-import/README.md

 ```
 #### ConsoleTableWriter

+This writer displays items as table on console output for debug purposes
-This writer displays import progress when you start the workflow from the
+when you start the workflow from the command-line.
-command-line.
 It requires Symfony’s Console component 2.5 or higher:

 ```bash
 $ composer require symfony/console ~2.5